Your Ultimate Guide to Different Types of Coffee

 Latte, americano, affogato…it’s crazy all that you can do with a few small beans.
 Whether you’re a coffee newbie or you consider yourself a coffee connoisseur, there are so many types of coffee drinks to discover.
 Here are some of the most popular types ordered by coffee lovers nationwide.

 Black coffee is as simple as it gets with ground coffee beans steeped in hot water, served warm.
 And if you want to sound fancy, you can call black coffee by its proper name: cafe noir.
+Since it isn’t doctored up with milk or sugar, the quality of coffee is especially important.
+Treat yourself to a coffee subscription box to find your favorite style.

 As the most popular coffee drink out there, the latte is comprised of a shot of espresso and steamed milk with just a touch of foam.
 It can be ordered plain or with a flavor shot of anything from vanilla to pumpkin spice.
 (Here’s how to make a copycat Starbucks pumpkin spice latte.)